 The rounded and fully feathered appearance of their tails creates a heart shaped body.
 Their feathers are short and because of their large size, they are not good flyers.

-The hens weigh up to 8½ lbs compared to the roosters weighing between 10-11 lbs.
-The bantam varieties are called Pekin bantams and hens weigh 26 oz versus the roosters of 30 oz.
+The hens weigh up to 8½ lbs compared to the Cochin roosters weighing between 10-11 lbs.
+The bantam variety is called Pekin bantam and hens weigh 26 oz versus the roosters of 30 oz.

-The bantam version is not recognized by the UK; however, their little size makes them perfect for a small backyard if you want a fluffy and docile chicken.
+The bantam varieties are not recognized by the UK; however, their little size makes them perfect for a small backyard if you want a fluffy and docile chicken.

 Cochin bantams are accepted in the US and lay small eggs.

-Apart from standard Cochins, you can also find the frizzle variety.
+Apart from standard Cochins, you can also find the frizzle Cochin variety.